 What causes someone to adopt or abandon a product?

-After all, if you know what causes users to adopt a product or abandon it, you will be in a much better position to plan and strategize to improve your own adoption rate.
+After all, if you know what causes users to adopt a product or abandon it, you will be in a much better position to plan and strategize to improve your adoption rate.

-The jobs to be done theory helps you to develop a model whereby you can create a successful product, boost adoption rates, and increase growth for your product and business.
+The jobs-to-be-done theory helps you to develop a model whereby you can create a successful product, boost adoption rates, and increase growth for your product and business.

 If this sounds like something you’d like to apply to your own business and see tangible results with it, here’s how you can do it!

-Two Processes that can Lead to Product Adoption
+Two Processes That Can Lead to Product Adoption

-1. Demand Synthesis – This is how needs are created.
+1. Demand Synthesis: This is how needs are created.
 For example, last week you were fine and this week, you need a new car.
 Needs for new products or services are created for all kinds of reasons.

-2. Hiring Process – This refers to how users choose a product for the job to be done.
+2. Hiring Process: This refers to how users choose a product for the job-to-be-done.